JaneliaSciComp/2020AprilGitCourse/lessons/lesson-3.md

 # notes for lesson 3

 ## prep
-- laptop (plug in to power?)
+- laptop (plug in to power)
-- Airpods?
 - water
+- quit Slack and Mail (notifications)
-- iPad with course notes
+- iPad with lesson, next assignment notes

 ## summary/commentary